dtcenter/METplus/docs/Release_Guide/release_steps/common/update_dtc_website.rst

       and Docker" and under "Release Notes" add a bullet point linking to the
       |projectRepo| Release Notes with the text |projectRepo|.

-    * For a beta2-X development release, update the existing link and text in the "Coordinated METplus Version X.Y" page from the beta1 information to the beta2-X information.
+    * For a beta>=2 development release, update the existing link and text in the "Coordinated METplus Version X.Y" release section with the beta>=2 development release information.

-    * For an official release, update the existing link and text in the "Coordinated METplus Version X.Y" page from the beta2-X information to the X.Y.Z information.
+    * For an official release, update the existing link and text in the "Coordinated METplus Version X.Y" release section with the X.Y.Z information.
 Change the "Release Type" from *Development* to *Recommended*.

-    * For a bugfix release, update the existing link and text in the "Coordinated METplus Version X.Y" page from the X.Y.Z information to the X.Y.Z+1 information.
+    * For a bugfix release, update the existing link and text in the "Coordinated METplus Version X.Y" release section with the X.Y.Z+1 information.

   * |otherWebsiteUpdates|